Giordano Bruno: in the Holy Roman Empire, 1585–1592

+Return to Italy, 1592-1593

 He went first to Padua, where he taught briefly, and applied unsuccessfully for the chair of mathematics, which was given instead to Galileo Galilei one year later.
 Bruno accepted Mocenigo's invitation and moved to Venice in March 1592.
 For about two months, he served as an in-house tutor to Mocenigo, to whom he let slip some of his heterodox ideas.
 Mocenigo denounced him to the Venetian Inquisition, which had Bruno arrested on 22 May 1592.
 Among the numerous charges of blasphemy and heresy brought against him in Venice, based on Mocenigo's denunciation, was his belief in the plurality of worlds, as well as accusations of personal misconduct.
 Bruno defended himself skillfully, stressing the philosophical character of some of his positions, denying others and admitting that he had had doubts on some matters of dogma.
 The Roman Inquisition, however, asked for his transfer to Rome.
 After several months of argument, the Venetian authorities reluctantly consented, and Bruno was sent to Rome in January 1593.